JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [ ] cellular automata dungeon generation
-  - [x] Ensure periphery is all walls
-  - [x] Position players in single and multi player.
-Pick 2 random corners and put the player on closest floor tile.
-(There is a chance it will be isolated so later on we want to ensure path to center where we will put amulet)
-  - [x] Randomly choose dungeon builder
-  - [x] Document (and rationalize) DungeonPosition vs MapPos vs iVec2
-  - [x] refactor
-    - [x] find nearest floor tile should only search perimeter
-  - [x] Ensure player starting positions are not blocked off from rest of map
-  - [x] unit test Tunneler
-  - [ ] Consider unit testing path finder and player start
 - [ ] drunkard walk dungeon generation
 - [ ] prefab dungeon sections
 - [ ] stairs and dungeon levels